Respirix app icon Respirix

 • Lehrer, P., & Gevirtz, R. (2014).
 Heart rate variability biofeedback: how and why does it work?
 Frontiers in Psychology, 5, 756.

 No subscriptions.
 No account.
-Evidence-based protocols, ready to use.
+Research-informed protocols, ready to use.

-Health disclaimer: Respirix is a wellness and relaxation tool.
+Respirix is a wellness and relaxation tool, not a medical device.
 It does not provide medical advice, diagnosis, or treatment.
-Consult a healthcare professional before starting any breathing program, especially if you have cardiovascular or respiratory conditions.
+Full disclaimer